Doctor insights on:

 - Why do i need to see a hematologist with a low white blood cell count?

-- Why would i spit up blood?
+- Why would i have high b12 levels in my blood?

-- Talk to a hematologist for high lymphocytes
+- Referred to a hematologist for high lymphocytes